 Clear.
-We’ve had interviews with some of your colleagues at Schneider Electric before who are responsible for Certifications such as BMS (Building Management Systems) and Critical Power to mention just two.
+We’ve had interviews with some of your colleagues at Schneider Electric before who are responsible for Certifications such as BMS (Building Management Systems), Critical Power, and Light & Room Control, to mention just a few.
 Yet, with retail we have a specialization.
 What’s the difference?

 Marine Petry: For starters, specializations are different in the sense that companies who want to follow one or more of these additional training paths already have a certification.